 Remove fish fillets from marinade and arrange on the prepared baking sheet, leaving some marinade on the fish.

+Divide the seasoned panko mixture over the top of each cod fillet.
 Place pan in preheated oven and bake fish in the preheated oven for 10-14 minutes, depending on thickness of filets, until the fish flakes easily.